elastic/kibana/rfcs/text/0014_api_documentation.md

   label: string;

   /**
+   * Should the list be expanded or collapsed initially?
+   */
+  initialIsOpen?: boolean;

+  /**
    * The kind of type this API represents, e.g. string, number, Object, Interface, Class.
    */
   type: TypeKind;